samZero-0/U-net/README.md

 ### How to use
 - Clone repo
-- Download [Dataset](https://www.kaggle.com/datasets/ahmedaboenaba/coronary-artery-angiograms-zip)  and [Best Model](https://drive.google.com/file/d/1ER_K0142FKconjGEXs31KXTMTrNpcCe9/view?usp=sharing) and put them in root folder.
+- Download [Stenosis with masks](https://drive.google.com/drive/folders/1vDhOoXhMTrZaepK7Ai4rG7Xy23BoR_gV?usp=sharing)  and [Best Model](https://drive.google.com/file/d/1ER_K0142FKconjGEXs31KXTMTrNpcCe9/view?usp=sharing) and put them in root folder.
 - Run python train.py to train and python predict.py to test.
 The best model will be saved on root folder as best_unet_model.pth

 ### Folder Structure